51Degrees/specifications/pipeline-specification/features/resource-cleanup.md

 the primary concern is to ensure that any Element Data instances that it holds that require cleanup are taken care of.

-Element Data instances that do not require cleanup must be left alone in order for [result caching](caching.md) to work correctly.
+Element Data instances that do not require cleanup MUST be left alone in order for [result caching](caching.md) to work correctly.

 Note that Flow Data holds a reference to the Pipeline that created